chadwilken/Blog/content/blog/elegant-pdfs-from-user-generated-content-in-react.md

 export default RichText;
 ```

-The component is quite simple, it handles converting the HTML to a format that is understood by DraftJS using `convertFromHTML`.
+The component is quite simple; it handles converting the HTML to a format that is understood by DraftJS using `convertFromHTML`.
 > If you’re using DraftJS to generate the HTML, you can store the raw JS object from Draft using `convertToRaw` while editing.

 Once we have converted the HTML into _blocks_, we initialize a `ContentState` and an `EditorState`.
 We do all of that to finally get the `rawContent`.
 The raw content is a regular ole’ JS object and is understandable if you log it to the console.
 Finally we’re at the cool part, we return the result of calling `redraft` with the `rawContent`, `renderers`, and some options.